shikharmittal04/echo21/docs/basics.rst

 Acknowledgement
 ---------------
 I thank Prakhar Bansal for help with development of the IDM model.
-I also thank Girish Kulkarni, Peter Sims, and Vikram Rentala for helpful comments and feedback during the development of this code.

 Contact
 -------